astratto/kitchen-inspector/README.md

 Cookbook's `metadata.rb` is parsed to obtain the dependencies, then the configured Chef server and Repository Manager are queried to define which versions are available.
 **Note:** The Chef server's version is the one that defines the used version.

+When a usable version is not found, Repository Manager's latest tag is used to analyze transitive dependencies.

 It will display a table that contains the following rows:

 * `Name` - The name of the cookbook